Industrial

 How the work is sequenced

-• Manage inspection and utility milestones without slowing field output
+• Manage inspection and utility milestones without slowing field output, with drainage permit documentation and fueling infrastructure inspections tracked alongside civil and building progress

-• Deliver terminal areas ready for operations, staffing, and turnover
+• Deliver terminal areas ready for operations, staffing, and regulatory inspection with documentation supporting fueling, drainage, and building occupancy permits

 Service Areas